 A guide to planning your science laboratory refurbishment

 Classroom interiors may once have been about rigid rows of desks where all eyes were focused on the blackboard.
 But now teachers and innovators have realised the benefits of switching things up to tap students’ learning potential.
-From the use of smartboards and computers, VR, Artificial intelligence to the rearrangement of seats, flexibility in the classroom is often advantageous to students.

 Today’s learning environments are engineered to support thinking, raise student expectations and achievements and encourage them to participate and push their learning capacity.
 Every classroom is important, but special attention should be given to the design of school science laboratories.